 Instead of putting data and AI in the first place, it is about starting from questions like “What is the problem and which decisions have to be made from business and customer side?”

 What were the things that you think now that have been crucial for you to learn to sort of progress in the field?

 I think a major thing is the communication part.
 When you’re at university, you’re mostly responsible for your work.
 You can do some research the whole year, and then write about it, and then you have no other responsibilities.
-However, in most of the companies you have to, on a daily basis, learn to communicate better solutions and ideas.
+However, in most companies you have to, on a daily basis, learn to communicate better solutions and ideas.

-When I started as a data scientist, as a perfectionist, I did research for a week to solve one specific problem, because I had the impression that I have to do that.
+When I started as a data scientist, as a perfectionist, I did the research for a week to solve one specific problem, because I had the impression that I have to do that.
 But in the end, it was not a major problem.
 I lost a lot of time for micro research and micro improvement while the major stuff was not that.
 I just had to force myself to prioritize work.

 How did you approach that?

 Books were helpful – I’ve read some books about the Agile programming area, some about how to prioritize tasks.
 But I think what helped me the most was talking to other people who had this experience.
 I had to lose this anxiety of thinking that I have to be perfect and start asking for help.
 It sounds very trivial, but it’s maybe one of the most difficult things.
 Remembering I’m not obliged to solve all problems by myself.